ljq/iris-doc/README.md

 #### remark

-The greatest truths are the simplest.
+* The greatest truths are the simplest.
 The world is a better place because of open source.

-* the official documents of the iris framework have not been updated too quickly, and many translated materials are not systematic enough.
-Some of the translations are superficial and misleading.
-As far as possible system comb relevant data notes convenient record review.
+* Up to now, the official documents of iris framework have not been updated very fast, and many translation materials are not systematic enough.
+Some fragmentary translations are misleading.
+So try to systematize and supplement the notes and summaries of relevant materials to facilitate the recording, exchange and learning, and get started quickly.

-* note combing is mainly concerned with systematically combing some key points and summaries of knowledge in the iris framework for long-term updating.
+* Note carding mainly considers the systematic carding of some knowledge focus and summary in iris framework, and is a long-term update.
+More analysis on the framework will be supplemented later.
+It is also hoped that the official documents will be updated as soon as possible.

-* some of iris's minimalist design concepts are very good and will be a great tool for developers to develop quickly.
+* Some of iris's design ideas are very good, and will become a sharp tool for developers to develop quickly.

-If you need to contact me at any time for discussion, welcome to join the open source world.
+If you need, please feel free to contact me for discussion.
+Welcome to open source world.

 #### Jack Liu's contact
 | Item  | Contact |